CAT 2025 Test Taking Strategy: Expert Tips for Maximising Scores

 Categorise Questions by Difficulty and Impact

-Divide questions into easy, medium, and hard based on your comfort level.
+Divide CAT questions into easy, medium, and hard based on your comfort level.
 Easy questions should be attempted first since they offer maximum marks with minimal time.
 Medium-difficulty questions can follow, and hard questions should be tackled last or only if time allows.
 This ensures efficiency and prevents stress from wasting time on tough questions.

 Track Time While Selecting Questions

-Time awareness is key to a high CAT 2025 percentile.
+Time management is key to a high CAT 2025 percentile.
 Allocate roughly 2–3 minutes for easy questions and 4–5 minutes for medium ones.
 Use a watch or an on-screen timer to maintain pace.
 This methodical approach is a critical component of time management for the CAT exam and prevents rushed mistakes.

 Maintain Accuracy Alongside Speed